Solar in Bloomington, MN: 2026 Cost, Savings & Payback

 What is the solar payback period in Bloomington?

-The average solar payback period in Bloomington is approximately 11.4 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $13,452.
+The average solar payback period in Bloomington is approximately 16.3 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $33,816 before subtracting installation cost.

 Does Bloomington have net metering?